jlucaspains/sharp-cert-manager/readme.md

 Create an ACI resource via Azure CLI.
 The following parameters may be adjusted
 1. `--resource-group`: resource group to be used
 2. `--name`: name of the ACI resource
-3. `dns-name-label`: DNS to expose the ACI under
+3. `--dns-name-label`: DNS to expose the ACI under
 4. `--environment-variables`
    1. `SITE_1..SITE_N`: monitored websites.